IntersectMBO/cardano-node-tests/doc/contributing.md

 ### Python Styleguide

+Run `pre-commit install` to set up the git hook scripts that will check you changes before every commit.
+Alternatively run `make lint` manually before pushing your changes.

-Follow the Google Python Style Guide, with the exception that formatting is handled automatically by **Black** (through pre-commit command).
+Follow the Google Python Style Guide, with the exception that formatting is handled automatically by Black (through `pre-commit` command).